Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 Jet Lag occurs when traveling across multiple time zones, causing a mismatch between the body's internal clock and the new local time.
 Symptoms include difficulty falling asleep, early morning awakenings, and daytime fatigue.
 The disruption of circadian rhythms from rapid travel leads to temporary sleep disturbances and discomfort.

-Symptoms of Circadian Rhythm Disorders
+What Are the Symptoms of Circadian Rhythm Disruption?

-Overview of Symptoms
+Overview Of Symptoms

 Circadian rhythm disorders can cause insomnia, leading to difficulty falling or staying asleep.
 Excessive daytime sleepiness often results in frequent napping or trouble staying alert.
 Difficulty waking up at a specific time and irregular sleep patterns further disrupt daily routines, contributing to fragmented or abnormal sleep schedules that affect overall well-being.